Christopher Busa – Founder and Editorial Director

-Christopher Busa, founder and editor, was born in New York City in 1946, the son of a painter who participated in the formative years of Abstract Expressionism.
+Christopher Busa was born in New York City in 1946, the son of a painter who participated in the formative years of Abstract Expressionism.
 Spending part of every year in Provincetown since infancy, he slowly absorbed its mythology as a place where artists and writers gather to work and live.
 After graduation from the University of Minnesota he studied for a year in Paris at the Sorbonne, and then pursued a Ph.D. for ten years while teaching English at Rutgers University.

 His interviews and profiles of artists and writers have appeared in the Paris Review, Arts, Partisan Review, Garden Design, and other magazines.
 Two published pieces were reprinted in Interviews and Encounters with Stanley Kunitz, edited by Stanley Moss (Sheep Meadow Press).
 Another essay, “Being a Great Man Is a Thesis Invented by Others,” appeared in Such Desperate Joy: Imagining Jackson Pollock (Thunder’s Mouth Press).
 He has curated exhibitions and written catalog introductions for many artists.
 He co-edited and introduced the Erotic Works of D.H.
 Lawrence (Crown, 1989), the subject of his dissertation.
 He is the author of The Provincetown Artists Cookbook, with Written Sketches of the Artists Creating a Contemporary Portrait of the Town as an Art Colony (Abingdon, 1988).
 Over the past 20 years he has taped several hundred interviews and created files on over 1000 artists and writers in preparation for a comprehensive title about the century-long history of the art colony.